Kodular/Documentation/docs/components/layout/lists/list-view.md

 ## Overview

-<p>This is a visible component that displays a list of text elements. <br> The list can be set using the ElementsFromString property or using the Elements block in the blocks editor. </p>
+This is a visible component that displays a list of text elements.
+ The list can be set using the ElementsFromString property or using the Elements block in the blocks editor.

 ## Events